Winning $18.75M Lotto Texas Ticket Sold At Plano Xpress Food & Fuel Remains Unclaimed

 AUSTIN (CBSDFW.COM) – Check your pockets if you bought a Lotto Texas ticket on June 2 at Xpress Food & Fuel, located at 800 E. Parker Road, in Plano.

-You could be $18.75 million richer since someone has yet to claim a winning ticket sold there.READ MORE: Tips To New App Lead To Arrest Of 17-Year-Old Wanted For Multiple Vehicle Burglaries In Aledo
+You could be $18.75 million richer since someone has yet to claim a winning ticket sold there.READ MORE: 2 Arrested In Connection To Shooting Near Fraternity House On UNT Campus

 “We look forward to meeting our newest Lotto Texas jackpot winner,” said Gary Grief, executive director of the Texas Lottery.
 “If you have the winning ticket, we encourage you to sign the ticket, put it in a safe place, seek financial and legal advice, and call the Texas Lottery to schedule an appointment to claim the prize.”